Working papers

-In 2017 we started a new series of working papers which give group members and radical friends the opportunity to put their most recent work before a wider public without delay and without requiring a standard academic format.
+Our series of working papers gives group members and radical friends the opportunity to put their most recent work before a wider public without delay and without requiring a standard academic format.
+And our two most recent papers give some indication of the breadth of foundational concerns:

 What if Social Democracy Cannot Capture the Central State?
 The foundational approach to a politics of liveability and sustainability Luca Calafati, joe Earle, Julie Froud, Colin Haslam, Steve Jeffels, Sukhdev Johal and Karel Williams (WP10, May 2021)